Open Air Museum of Ethnography, Tbilisi

-The Open Air Museum of Ethnography is located 3 km south-west from Tbilisi at the Turtle Lake.
+The Open Air Museum of Ethnography is located in Tbilisi at the Turtle Lake.
 It was founded in 1960.
 As of today, one of the most visited museums in Georgia includes a collection exceeding a hundred exhibits.
 However, the uniqueness of this museum is that the entire exhibition of the museum represents a kind of a Georgian village where every house and every estate are a reflection of the different eras of Georgian history.

 The open air museum is impressive in its beauty and diversity.
 You can walk for hours, studying the Georgian everyday life of all the eras and regions.
 One of the most famous museum "pieces" is a reconstruction of an ancient Georgian dwelling - "darbazi", which looks like a dugout.
 These dugouts were the place for the Georgians to hide during the Turkish attack in the Middle Ages.

-The Museum of Georgian Folk Architecture has collected houses from various parts of the republic, beginning from the Bronze Age to the early XX century.
+The Tbilisi Open Air Museum of Ethnography has collected houses from various parts of the republic, beginning from the Bronze Age to the early XX century.
 There are wooden houses from Mingrelia with a casing around the tube, and a XVIII century log house from Imereti, built on a stone foundation.
 In addition, the museum territory houses unique museums-shops, where famous masters exhibit the best examples of Georgian arts and crafts.
 In particular, the house from Lakhuti, features an operating blacksmith shop, where everyone can watch a fabrication process of various house wares and traditional Georgian weapons.

 Besides the houses, their interior decoration is also of a particular interest.
 Inside them, you can see household items and furniture, traditional clothing, embroidery, various home decorations specific to each region.
 Of huge interest are collections of weapons, the Georgians were famous for in the Middle Ages: knives, swords and daggers, plain and gem-incrusted, sine qua non for any Georgian man.